zeibra/code-journal/README.md

 # code-journal
-Exercises and projects I build outside of school to sharpen my skills and learn new things from scratch
+Projects and exercises I create outside of school to practice my coding skills and learn more on my own.